jgraph/www.diagrams.net-source/_posts/2021-09-22-import-gliffy-online.md

 Repeat that until you have a file for each Gliffy diagram.

-Next, go to [app.diagrams.net](https://app.diagrams.net) and drag and drop the first file into the tab.
+Next, go to [app.diagrams.net](https://app.diagrams.net) and drag and drop the first file into the diagrams.net editor.
 Your diagram will be imported and you can click on the orange "unsaved diagram" warning to pick your save location.

 <img src="/assets/img/blog/diagrams-net-save-dialog.png" style="width=100%;max-width:600px;height:auto;" alt="The save option dialog in diagrams.net.
 At the top is a text field to type in the file name.
 Below are various storage options to select.">